tale-toul/ocp-aws/README.md

 [Terraform](https://www.terraform.io/) and [Ansible](https://www.ansible.com/) must be installed in the host where the installation will be run from; an [AWS](https://aws.amazon.com/) account is needed to create the infrastructure elements; A [Red Hat](https://access.redhat.com) user account with entitlements for installing OpenShift is required.

-* Create a credentials file for the Terraform provider in the Terraform directory, as defined in the main.tf file, see the [Terraform section](#terraform) of this document.
+* Create a credentials file for the Terraform provider as defined in the main.tf file, see the [Terraform section](#terraform) of this document.

 * Create an SSH key pair with the following command and copy it to the terraform directory, the terraform configuration expects the output files to be called ocp-ssh and ocp-ssh.pub by default, but the name can be changed via the terraform variable *ssh-keyfile*: